frequency-chain/docs/pages/glossary.md

 ## User Handle

 A unique identifier for users on Frequency, consisting of a user-selected Handle Base and a chain-selected Handle Suffix.
+See [User Handles](./Identity/Handles.md).

 ## XRQCY